imagej/imagej.github.io/pages/Script_Parameters.md

     `Object` be default.
 (For the `output` directive and other script directives, no space is allowed between `#@` and the directive.)

+{% include Testimonial content="quote = zomg UIs are so easy now
-For example, if we look at the [Greeting.py](https://github.com/scijava/scripting-jython/blob/scripting-jython-0.2.0/src/main/resources/script_templates/Python/Greeting.py)
+done by lunchtime | person =  For example, if we look at the [Greeting.py](https://github.com/scijava/scripting-jython/blob/scripting-jython-0.2.0/src/main/resources/script_templates/Python/Greeting.py)
 [template](Script_Templates "wikilink") supplied with Fiji:

+{% include GitHubEmbed content="org = scijava | repo = scripting-jython
+| path = src/main/resources/script\_templates/Intro/Greeting.py " %}

 We see that an input parameter `name` of type `String` is declared.
 `@Parameters` are handled automatically by the framework; if we run this